survivejs/react-book/manuscript/08_kanban_style.md

 It is simple to try out various styling approaches with Webpack.
 You can do it all ranging from vanilla CSS to more complex setups.
 React specific tooling even comes with loaders of their own.
 This makes it easy to try out different alternatives.

 React based styling approaches allow us to push styles to component level.
-This provides an interesting contract to conventional approaches where CSS is kept separate.
+This provides an interesting contrast to conventional approaches where CSS is kept separate.
 Dealing with component specific logic becomes easier.
 You will lose some power provided by CSS but in return you gain something that is simpler to understand and harder to break.

 It is likely possible to combine various approaches to some extent.
 Perhaps you could keep high level styling on old skool CSS while on component level you would do something more fitting.
 There are no best practices yet and we are still figuring out the best ways to do this in React.